Taicanium/CCSim/KNOWN.md

 # Bugs

-There is an issue with lines of succession that causes random cousins to succeed instead of children born to the previous monarch after their succession to the throne.
+There is a potential issue with the planet unwrap function causing land to be omitted from maps.
+It has so far appeared only as an isolated issue.
+Examination underway.

 # Possible Features